Colorado law defines the crime of disorderly conduct as behavior such as

 1. How does Colorado law define “Disorderly Conduct”?

 Disorderly conduct is addressed in the Colorado Revised Statutes, section 18-9-106.
-In order to commit this offense an individual must “intentionally, knowingly, or recklessly” do any of the following:
+In order to commit this offense, you must “intentionally, knowingly, or recklessly” do any of the following:

 - Make a coarse and obviously offensive utterance, gesture, or display in a public place that . . . tends to incite an immediate breach of the peace